Fruit Crumble

 Crumble Topping

-Mix flour, oats, sugar and optional spices in a bowl.
+Mix flour, oats, sugar and spices in a bowl.
 Cut in the butter until the mixture becomes crumbly.
 The butter should look like tiny coins as its slips through your fingers.
 Add more butter for desired texture.

 Sprinkle the crumble topping evenly over the fruit mixture in the baking dish.